thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    $ make
    $ make install

-Copy the config files to the .config directory, and build the cross compiler for your target platforms.
+Copy the config files to the .config directory and build the cross compiler for your target platforms.

 .. code-block:: bash

    #Baytrail
    $ cp config-byt-gcc8.1-gdb8.1 .config
    $ ./ct-ng build